VOLTTRON/volttron/docs/source/deploying-volttron/bootstrap-process.rst

     # boostrap with additional dependency requirements for web enabled agents.
     user@machine$ python3 bootstrap.py --web

-After activating an environemnt (source env/bin/activate) one can use the `bootstrap.py` script to install more service agent dependencies by executing the same boostrap.py command.
+After activating an environment (source env/bin/activate) one can use the `bootstrap.py` script to install more service agent dependencies by executing the same boostrap.py command.

 .. note::